writeRua/PedestrianCounting/README.md

 ### getBlobs.m

-Get blobs and features of each blob.
+Get all blobs of current frame and features of each blob.

 ### label_blobs